CLI Commands

 • -c, --config <path>

-• Default: config.js
+• Default: docmd.config.js or config.js

 • -p, --preserve